I Made Friends with the Second Prettiest Girl in My Class

 Voiced by: Haruki Ishiya (PV, anime)[2][3][4]

 A high school student who has a loner personality.
-He is interested in anime, video games, films (especially mediocre ones), and other hobbies.
+He is interested in anime, video games, B-movies, and other hobbies.
 After Umi reaches out to him, they start hanging out as they share similar hobbies.
 He has trauma over his parent's divorce, subconciously thinking all relationships will eventually fail.
-He develops a crush on Umi, getting flustered when she does cute things or shows him appreciation.
-Eventually, he confesses to her and they begin dating.
+Initially, he rejects Umi's sudden confession, feeling like he's not fit to be her boyfriend and believing he doesn't want to have a relationship with anyone.
+But as they spend more time together, he realizes he actually does have a crush on her, getting flustered when she does cute things or shows him appreciation.
+Eventually, he confesses to her and becomes her boyfriend.

 Umi Asanagi (朝凪 海, Asanagi Umi)